USD/JPY: Outlook remains positive

 USD/JPY – EUR/JPY – CAD/JPY

-Perfect!!
-All targets hit & outlook remains positive but we are severely overbought inthe short term, so to could consolidate sideways.
+USDJPY we wrote: All targets hit & outlook remains positive but we are severely overbought in the short term, so to could consolidate sideways.

-EURJPY beat strong resistance at 1.2935/45 & now using this level as support.

 A break above 111.00 (is expected eventually) targets 111.40/50 & 111.65/75.